vgmstream/vgmstream/doc/BUILD.md

 ### maiatrac3plus
 This lib was used as an alternate for ATRAC3PLUS decoding.
 Now this is handled by FFmpeg, though some code remains for now.

-It was a straight-up decompilation from Sony's libs, without any clean-up or actual reverse engineering, thus legally and morally dubious.
+It was a straight-up decompilation from Sony's libs (presumably those found in SoundForge), without any clean-up or actual reverse engineering, thus legally and morally dubious.

 It doesn't do encoder delay properly, but on the other hand decoding is 100% accurate unlike FFmpeg (probably inaudible though).